Wilmox/portfolio/_content/notes/cant-hurt-me.md

 Nobody likes to hear the hard truth.
 Individually and as a culture, we avoid what we need to hear most.
 This is why you need to tell yourself that you need to get your ass to work because you’re falling behind.

-If you look in the mirror and see a fat person, don’t tell yourself that you need to lose a couple of pounds. **Tell the truth**. “_You’re fucking fat_”.
+If you look in the mirror and see a fat person, don’t tell yourself that you need to lose a couple of pounds. **Tell the truth**. _“You’re fucking fat”_.
 It’s okay, just say you’re fat if you’re fat.

 The (dirty) mirror that you see every day is going to tell you the truth every time, so why are you still lying to yourself?
 So you can feel better for a few minutes and stay the same?